crazyyy/wp-framework/wp-content/plugins/notifier-to-slack/readme.txt

 **🆘 Enable day to day notification for support:** - With the help of this plugin, you can start getting daily updates as well.
 New suppor query will be sent to your Slack account promptly, saving you from having to repeatedly receive the same query.

+**⚙️ Integration list** - If the most common forms on your website (Contact Form 7, FormFlow and more) have been filled out and submitted, you will receive immediate notifications along with the leads.
+This will allow you to view leads without logging into the website.
+The rapid notification allows you to respond to the user instantly following a form submission.

 **🚨 Visitor traffic list :** - Keep track of your website visits!
 When visitors arrive to your site, you'll get a full breakdown of who they are.

+**🔔 Forcefully logout currently active user :** -  This tool allows you to manage your website's active user more efficiently.
+Instantly update the status of active users in your WordPress dashboard; This ensuring accurate tracking of online users.
+Moreover, you can now take immediate action by forcefully logging out any selected user.
+In case of emergencies, simply click on "logout" to terminate a user's session instantly, providing enhanced control over your website's user management.

 **🛑 IP Blocker :** - The IP Blocker feature empowers you with direct control over your website's security by allowing you to manually/Auto block specific IP addresses or ranges. 🚫 Whether you need to restrict access for a particular user or block a range of IPs using CIDR notation, this tool provides you with the flexibility to enhance your site's security.
 Simply input the desired IP address or range, and visitors from those locations will be restricted from accessing your site. 🧑‍💻